-Navigating Chaos: How a CFO Can Learn from the Barkley Ultramarathon
+Navigating Chaos: A CFO's Lessons from the Barkley Ultramarathon

 The Barkley Marathons, dubbed “The Race That Eats Its Young” is an ultramarathon held annually in Tennessee.
 It is infamous for its grueling terrain, unpredictable weather, and particularly, for its unmarked route.
 Consisting of five 20-26-mile loops, racers are meant to locate 9-15 books that have been hidden on the course and tear out the page that matches their bib number.
 Participants are forced to navigate through thick forests, steep climbs, and treacherous descents with no navigation tools besides a compass and a blank topographical map of Frozen Head State Park.
 The day before the Barkley, runners can compare their blank map with the race director’s master map to plot out the locations of the books.
 The race has an unpredictable start time - participants are told what day it will begin but that could be at midnight or two in the afternoon.
 The race director blows a conch shell to signal one hour to start.